quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Coalescing Packets {#packet-coalesce}

+Initial ({{packet-initial}}), 0-RTT ({{packet-0rtt}}), and Handshake
-Packets using the Extended Long Header ({{extended-long-header}}) contain a Length field, which determines the end of the packet.
-The Length field covers both the Packet Number and Payload fields, both of which are confidentiality protected and initially of unknown length.
+({{packet-handshake}}) packets contain a Length field, which determines the end of the packet.
+The Length field includes both the Packet Number and Payload fields, both of which are confidentiality protected and initially of unknown length.
 The length of the Payload field is learned once header protection is removed.

 Using the Length field, a sender can coalesce multiple QUIC packets into one UDP datagram.
 This can reduce the number of UDP datagrams needed to complete the